Why demand patterns matter

 Scenario modelling

 Scenario A: Midweek morning move with a broad arrival window.
-Crew avoids school-run peaks, finds permit parking near a terrace address, and completes loading without extended carries.
+The crew avoids school-run peaks, finds permit parking near a terrace address, and completes loading without extended carries.

 Scenario C: Month-end summer move in a student area with staircase access and limited bays.
-Overlapping check-outs crowd the street; longer carries and key handover timing extend the schedule.
+Overlapping check-outs crowd the street, while longer carries and key handover timing extend the schedule.

 Practical scheduling checklist